platformsh/platformsh-docs/docs/src/_index.md

 # Introduction

-Platform.sh is a second-generation Platform-as-a-Service built especially for continuous deployment.
+{{< company >}} is a second-generation Platform-as-a-Service built especially for continuous deployment.
 It allows you to host web applications on the cloud while making your development and testing workflows more productive.

 If you're new to Platform.sh, we recommend starting with the **Big Picture**, in particular [Structure]({{< relref "/overview/structure.md" >}}), and [Build & Deploy]({{< relref "/overview/build-deploy.md" >}}) will get you started on the right track to best leverage Platform.sh.